-In fact, several technical, social-economic and cultural factors constrict gray water reuse in Kuwait.
+In fact, several technical, socio-economic and cultural factors constrict gray water reuse in Kuwait.
 For example, there are no quality guidelines or standards for gray water reuse.
 However, the main problem is of a cultural nature.
 Many do not accept gray water.
 This constraint could be overcome through education and by gaining the community's trust in the quality of the treated wastewater.

 Kuwait has recently implemented a vigorous campaign that aims to reclaim and reuse all treated wastewater.
-An analysis of the historical records from wastewater treatment plants has shown that the reuse of reclaimed wastewater in Kuwait has greatly reduced the amount of pollutants discharged into the sea, from about 65% of treated wastewater in year 2000 to less than 30 % in 2010.
-Results show that more than 50% of the reduction in the volume of wastewater discharged into the sea was achieved from 2000 to 201059.
+An analysis of the historical records from wastewater treatment plants has shown that the reuse of reclaimed wastewater in Kuwait has greatly reduced otal quantities of raw and treated sewage water in treatment plants 2013-201784 the amount of pollutants discharged into the sea, from about 65% of treated wastewater in year 2000 to less than 30% in 2010.
+Results show that more than 50% of the reduction in the volume of wastewater discharged into the sea was achieved between 2000 and 2010^{85} .